-- TUX is an undergraduate requirement for ALL students. - TUX also satisfies one course from Social and Behavioral Sciences - TUX 105 is only available to Associate's program students - TUX 101 is a required course for students transferring with fewer than 30 semester hours. - TUX 301 is a required course for new students transferring in 30 semester hours or more.
+- TUX is an undergraduate requirement for ALL students. - TUX 105 is only available to Associate's program students.

+- TUX 101 is a required course for students transferring with fewer than 24 semester hours. - TUX 301 is a required course for new students transferring in 24 semester hours or more.